You are here

 Directs and evaluates speech-language or audiology students;

-Provides non-medical rehabilitation services to persons when appropriate, including: hearing aid selection, fitting and training procedures, use of auditory training equipment, application of audiometry training, speech reading, sign language training and counseling procedures, and preventative hearing conservation measures;
+Provides non-medical rehabilitation services to persons when appropriate, including: hearing aid selection, fitting and training procedures;

-Uses appropriate treatment methods for receptive and expressive language disabilities, aural habilitation/rehabilitation, articulation and voice disorders, stuttering and development of alternative means of communication (e.g., language board, sign language, etc.);
+Uses appropriate treatment methods for receptive and expressive language disorders, cognitive communication disorders, swallowing disorders, aural habilitation/rehabilitation, articulation and voice disorders, stuttering and development of alternative means of communication (e.g., language board, sign language, etc.);

 Performs other work as required.